 Leona Ford Washington, teacher, community activist, newspaper publisher, and founder of the McCall Neighborhood Center in El Paso, was born in El Paso in 1928.
 Her parents, Eugene and Lollie (Wells) Ford had four children: Leona and her twin sister Leana; Eugene, Jr.; and Roland.
 Leona’s mother was a housewife/employee of the Poplar Store and her father a shop helper for Southern Pacific Railroad.
 From early childhood, she grew up in El Segundo Barrio in El Paso and later attended Douglass School.
 Leona received her bachelor’s degree and master’s degree from Prairie View A&M College (now Prairie View A&M University) and, upon graduation, served in the Alumni Association’s local El Paso chapter.
 After college, she taught in Las Cruces, New Mexico, for two years before returning to El Paso to teach.
 Leona Ford was married to James Washington and had a son (who died in infancy) and a daughter, but the marriage was dissolved.

-The enduring legacy of Washington was in her role as founder and executive director of the non-profit McCall Neighborhood Center, established in 1983 and named in honor of the famed Douglass High School Teacher Olalee McCall and her husband, Marshall McCall, who served as the city’s first African-American mail carrier for the United States Postal Service.
+The enduring legacy of Washington was in her role as founder and executive director of the non-profit McCall Neighborhood Center, established in 1983 and named in honor of the famed Douglass High School teacher Olalee McCall and her husband, Marshall McCall, who served as one of the city’s few African American mail carriers for the United States Postal Service in the 1920s.
 The McCall Neighborhood Center served the larger African-American community as well as the Mexican-American community (the majority population in the area) as a meeting place for events ranging from political issues to reform.
-The facility held educational classes; health fairs; a senior citizens lunch program; and social events and celebrations such Black History Month, Women’s History Month, Juneteenth, and Kwanza.
-Fraternities, sororities, Inter-Club Council, and Inter-Denomination Faith Council also convened at the center for monthly or periodic meetings.
+The facility held educational classes; health fairs; a senior citizen lunch program; and social events and celebrations such Black History Month, Women’s History Month, Juneteenth, and Kwanza.
+Fraternities, sororities, the Inter-Club Council, and the Inter-Denomination Faith Council also convened at the center for monthly or periodic meetings.